 The United States and Ireland have entered into an intergovernmental agreement to implement FATCA (the "IGA").
-Under the IGA, an entity classified as a Foreign Financial Institution (an "FFI") that is treated as resident in Ireland is expected to provide the Revenue Commissioners with certain information in respect of its "account" holders (i.e. Shareholders).
+Under the IGA, an entity classified as a Foreign Financial Institution (an "FFI") that is treated as resident in Ireland is expected to provide Revenue Commissioners with the certain information in respect of its "account" holders (i.e. Shareholders).
 The IGA further provides for the automatic reporting and exchange of information between the Revenue Commissioners and the IRS in relation to accounts held in Irish FFIs by U.S. persons, and the reciprocal exchange of information regarding U.S. financial accounts held by Irish residents.
 Provided the ICAV complies with the requirements of the IGA and the Irish legislation, it should not be subject to FATCA withholding on any payments it receives and may not be required to withhold on payments which it makes.

-avoid the imposition of the FATCA withholding tax, no assurance can be given that the ICAV will be able to satisfy these obligations.
-In order to satisfy its FATCA obligations, the ICAV will require certain information from investors in respect of their FATCA status.
+Although the ICAV will attempt to satisfy any obligations imposed on it to avoid the imposition of the FATCA withholding tax, no assurance can be given that the ICAV will be able to satisfy these obligations.
+In order to satisfy its FATCA 2.31.22 obligations, the ICAV will require certain information from investors in respect of their FATCA status.
 If the ICAV becomes subject to a withholding tax as a result of the FATCA regime, the value of the Shares held by all Shareholders may be materially affected.

-All prospective investors / shareholders should consult with their own tax satisfy any obligations imposed on it to should consult with their own tax advisors regarding the possible implications of FATCA on an investment in the ICAV.
+All prospective investors / shareholders should consult with their own tax advisors regarding the possible implications of FATCA on an investment in the ICAV.